Roderick Castro

 EDUC 558: Culture Learning in Schools: Latinos in California

-EDUC 501: Instruction for Teaching English as a New Language
+EDUC 501: Instruction for Teaching English as a New Language / TESOL

-EDUC 568A & B: Guided Practice, Supervised Practicum in Observation & Teaching
+EDUC 568A&B: Guided Practice, Supervised Practicum in Observation & Teaching

 EDUC 504: Foundations of Literacy Development & Instruction